nikosft/node.js-post/README.md

 node post.js
 ```

-You can also invoke the script using the following php code:
+You can also the script using the following php code:

 ```
 <?php